 How it Works: How long does it take for mice to learn to head fix themselves?

 Training mice to be comfortable performing operant behavior under head-fixation is extremely labor-intensive and can take up to several months.
 With the Self Head-Restraining Platform, mice are given access to the self-latching system 4-6 hours a day in 20-30 minute intervals, and learn self-latching in as little as 2 weeks.
 Habituation plays a key role in this process.

 What is habituation?

 During Habituation, mice are given access to a clear PVC tube in the home cage with narrowing rails to attach the head plate as the mouse enters.
-Once attached, mice can lick a spout connected to a water supply unit so the animals are rewarded for entering the tube.
+The PVC tube is connected to a water supply unit so the animals are rewarded for entering the tube.
 The main difference with the habituation tube is that the rails do not contain locking pins, so the animal can exit at any time.

 Components: Habituation Tube + water supply setup for home cage.